Accenture/mercury/extensions/rest-automation-app/README.md

   "time": "ISO-8601 time-stamp"
 }
 ```
+Your UI application must implement a keep-alive protocol to send this event within a 60-second interval.
 The REST automation will echo this "hello" message to the UI where it can be ignored.

 ### Websocket message event

 For simplicity, the REST automation system supports TEXT message only.

+If you configure a "recipient" service in the websocket application, the websocket message event will be sent to the
+service.
+The REST automation system will send the websocket message event in a load balance basis if you have deployed
+more than one application instance to handle the incoming websocket messages.

 The event's body contains the incoming text message and the headers contains the following: